Who is ALPFA?

 Planning for a show like this often starts at least 6 months in advance.
 Due to multiple circumstances, we didn't get fully into pre-production until about 2 months ahead of time.
 This left us with a few challenges we knew we'd need to overcome:

-• Collaborating with ALPFA partners.
+- Collaborating with ALPFA partners.
 The unique part about ALPFA is their partners.
-Most corporate events are a single company but at ALPFA, it's a Usually one company would just hot their own program, but the challenge of running an ALPFA show is that they
+Usually one company would just host their own program, but the challenge of running an ALPFA show is that they host multiple corporate partners at one time.

 On-site producing